 For a luxurious stay, consider an overnight visit to Sierra Lago Resort and Spa.

 This all-inclusive resort features Mexican-style luxury chalets with wooden floors, brick walls, and terraces overlooking the lake.
-In addition, they offer a variety of outdoor activities like fishing, horseback riding, and water sports.

-Travel to Mascota: The quickest way to travel to Mascota is to rent a car and drive from Puerto Vallarta.
+The quickest way to reach Mascota is to rent a car and drive from Puerto Vallarta.
 It’s a 59-mile (or 95-kilometer) drive away and takes about 2 hours.
-Mascota is an hour away from San Sebastian del Oeste, so the two can be done as a day trip together along with Talpa de Allende.

-Talpa de Allende
+3. Talpa de Allende

 Like San Sebastian, Talpa de Allende was a silver mining town founded by the Spanish in 1599.
-The best thing to do here is to simply wander around the picturesque streets and enjoy food from the local street markets.
+The best thing to do here is simply wander the picturesque streets and enjoy food from the local street markets.

 You can’t miss the large 18th-Century European-style church.
 It receives thousands of pilgrims every year who come to visit Talpa’s tiny Virgin statue.